Monday, April 28, 2025

 People have been talking a bit this week about school dinners (din-dins to me) which varied a fair bit as at school one, they were brought part cooked and reheated so fleshy things like fish tended to be a bit dry and we carried them to a table in a community centre.

-School number was a lot better as we had somewhere to sit in school, cleared tables and generally one or two of us would be given the food in order and then serve the children on tables first on real plates.
+School number two was a lot better as we had somewhere to sit in school, cleared tables, and generally one or two of us would be given the food in order and then serve the children on tables first on real plates.
 I liked the fish cakes and semolina pudding and jam.

 School three was similar except you ate at tables in a hall and there exceptions for diabetics and certain religious customs and was first place I encountered Manchester Tart.